-Risk factors associated with investments in Perpetual Debt Instruments (PDI) including Additional Tier-1 and Tier-2 Bonds
+Provisions relating to investments in Perpetual Debt Instruments (PDI) including Additional Tier-1 and Tier-2 bonds

-The scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and/or convertible to equity upon trigger of a pre-specified event for loss absorption including Additional Tier I bonds and Tier 2 bonds issued under Basel III framework (known as perpetual debt instruments).
-PDIs are instruments issued by the borrower to strengthen their capital structure and as the name suggests these instruments do not have a specific maturity date but have an embedded call option instead and maybe less liquid than conventional debt instruments.
+The Scheme may invest in certain debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and/or convertible to equity upon trigger of a pre- specified event for loss absorption including Additional

+Tier I bonds and Tier 2 bonds issued under Basel III framework (known as perpetual debt instruments).
+PDIs are instruments issued by the borrower to strengthen their capital structure and as the name suggests, these instruments do not have a specific maturity date but have an embedded call option instead and maybe less liquid than conventional debt instruments.
 These bonds are subordinate to all other debt and only senior to equity capital.
 The issuer may call or redeem the bonds on the call exercise date if they can refinance the issue at a cheaper rate, especially when interest rates are declining.
-The issuers of such instruments could be Banks, NBFCs and Corporates.
-PDIs issued by Banks and NBFCs fall under scope of Reserve Bank of India ("RBI")'s guidelines for Basel III capital regulations.
+The issuers of such instruments could be banks, NBFCs and corporates.
+PDIs issued by Banks and NBFCs fall under scope of Reserve Bank of India (RBI)'s guidelines for Basel III capital regulations.
 These are also referred to as Additional Tier I (AT1 bonds).
-However, there are no regulatory guidelines for issuance of PDIs by Corporates.
+However, there are no regulatory guidelines for issuance of PDIs by corporates.
 Since PDIs have special features other than usual non-convertible bonds, there are additional risks associated with such instruments which are listed below -